Procedures for Suspected Counterfeit

-Counterfeit notes (counterfeit bills) are prevalent in any environment where money is exchanged.
-The UA is vulnerable to receive these notes also.
+Counterfeit notes (counterfeit bills) are prevalent in any environment where money is exchanged, and the University is vulnerable to receiving these notes.
 Best cash handling practices help us to detect these notes by examining them carefully, using counterfeit marking pens and taking time to process the transaction.
 If you should receive a counterfeit note, follow these steps:

 - Notify your supervisor.

 - Do not return the note to the passer.
 If the passer becomes aggressive and demands the note back, give it back.
-Maintaining your personal safety is more important than identifying a potentially counterfeit note.
+Maintaining your personal safety is more important.

 - Delay the passer if possible.
 If the passer decides to leave, do not try to stop them.